lebrick07/pytransfer/README.md

 ## AWS setup
 1. Go to S3 and create S3 bucket, for example `lebrick-file-transfer`
 2. Get AWS access keys (access and secret keys) from an AWS service account.
-Use these credentials in the code here:
+Use these credentials in the code here (in transfer.py):
 ```
-# AWS S3 setup
 AWS_ACCESS_KEY_ID = 'YOUR_AWS_ACCESS_KEY_ID'
 AWS_SECRET_ACCESS_KEY = 'YOUR_AWS_SECRET_ACCESS_KEY'
 S3_BUCKET_NAME = 'bucket'